-- STANDARD CHARGES (3), which represent limited resources like munitions and a pilot's stamina.
-These have a golden number. - Force charges (), which represent the ebbing and flowing power of the Force: These have a purple number. - SHIELDS (), which represent a ship's defensive shielding.
-These have a blue number. - ENERGY ( ), which represents a huge ship's draw of power from its engines (see Appendix: Huge Ships).
-These have a magenta number.
+- STANDARD CHARGES (6), which represent limited resources like munitions and a pilot's stamina.
+These have a golden number. - Force charges (), which represent the ebbing and flowing power of the Force: These have a purple number. - SHIELDS ((()), which represent a ship's defensive shielding.
+These have a blue number.